gwhitlock8/Flightiron/README.md

 ----------------------------------------

 # Introduction
 Flightiron's goal is to make finding and selecting flights easy.
-Flightiron simplifies the user's experience by
+Flightiron simplifies the user's experience by providing them with flight data and allowing them to select a 'flight', adding it to their 'ticket'

 ## Table of contents
 * [Technologies](#technologies)